GLOSSARY @F-L-O-W

 mentalistic cognition

-experience rather than objects; on skills of social
+subjective experience rather than objects; on skills of social judgment,

-judgment, empathy, and cooperation; and is more commonly
+empathy, and cooperation; and is more commonly highly developed in

 erotomania.
 See: Mechanistic Cognition.